ironexdev/ent-stack-devops/README.md

 The CI/CD pipeline automatically tests, builds, and deploys the ENT Stack (covering backend, frontend, and database components) into the UAT environment.

 **Testing**
-- Each application layer (Express, Next.js, MySQL) undergoes automated testing within Docker containers using standardized images from **AWS ECR**.
-This ensures consistency and isolation for backend, frontend, and database tests.
+- Before deployment, the pipeline runs **tests** for the backend and frontend services, making sure that the codebase is stable and ready for release.

 **Deployment**
 - Once tests succeed, the pipeline pushes Docker images to ECR and deploys them via **AWS ECS**.
-This includes automatic ECS task updates for each service, ensuring that all components (backend, frontend, database) run the latest stable release.
+This includes automatic ECS task updates for each service, making sure that all components (backend, frontend, database) run the latest stable release.

 **Secrets & Configurations**
-- **AWS Systems Manager (SSM)** houses application secrets (prefixed with `APP_`).
+- **AWS Systems Manager (SSM)** contains application secrets (prefixed with `APP_`).
-- **GitHub Secrets** stores CI/CD-specific variables (e.g., `RELEASE_` and `ECS_`), ensuring sensitive data remains secure.
+- **GitHub Secrets** stores CI/CD-specific variables (e.g., `RELEASE_` and `ECS_`), making sure sensitive data remain secure.

 **Tooling**
 - **GitHub Actions** automates workflows for testing, building, and deployment.